 KVH is also a leading provider of marine satellite communications systems.
 Our fully stabilized Tracphone systems equip pleasure and commercial marine vessels with two-way voice, fax, and e-mail with global coverage provided by the satellite constellation operated by Inmarsat (the International Maritime Satellite Organization).
+In June 2002, KVH announced that it would begin selling Inmarsat airtime services to complement its Tracphone line of satellite communications hardware, creating a new, recurring revenue opportunity for the company.
 With more than 20 years experience, Inmarsat is the largest and most successful mobile communications company, serving marine, land mobile, and aeronautical customers worldwide.
-Inmarsat now supports links for phone, fax, and data communications at up to 64 Kbps to more than 210,000 ships, vehicles, aircraft, and portable terminals.
+Inmarsat now supports links for phone, fax, and data communications at up to 64 Kbps to more than 240,000 ships, vehicles, aircraft, and portable terminals.